Overflow Incontinence: Causes and Treatment for Women

 - Am I ready to discuss my issues with a urogynecologist and seek proven treatment?

-- Nerves failing to sense bladder fullness, sometimes caused by illness such as diabetes or multiple sclerosis
+- Nerves fail to sense bladder fullness, sometimes caused by illnesses such as diabetes or multiple sclerosis

 - Pelvic muscle weakness